wireapp/reminder-app/README.md

 ### `"When"` syntax or setting the time for the reminder:

-- By default, any reminders for a day (like “tomorrow” or “next Tuesday”) will be delivered at 9 a.m.
+- By default, all reminders should use 24 hrs format, including minutes.
-- If you’d like, you can adjust this by using a specific time, like “tomorrow at 5pm” or “next Tuesday at 4pm”.
+- If the reminder is recurrent or to happen relative to today, you must add the time in the format `<hh:mm> "21:15"`.

 > [!NOTE]
 > You can set reminders for the entire group, but not for someone else (how rude would that be?).